Celebrate Kids Eat Right Month

 · Make snack time an easy choice: Keep colorful fresh fruit readily available in a bowl on the counter.
 Also try keeping pre-cut veggie snacks in the fridge so the kids (along with mom and dad) have lots of quick and healthy options to choose from.

-· Encourage a limited amount of screen time: This will help increase physical activity and increased use of their imagination.
+- Encourage a limited amount of screen time: This will help increase physical activity and help kids flex their imagination.

 Visit www.kidseatright.org to find recipes, nutrition information, tips, articles and much more to help you get started making changes.

 - How Family Dinners Help Kids Avoid Drugs and Alcohol